 Our Parks and Protected Areas: A Plan for Nova Scotia will ensure that important natural areas across the province continue to thrive.
 The plan delivers on two important government commitments:

-Legal and survey work is needed to legally protect each site in the plan.
-As this work is completed, sites from the plan will be designated by Executive Council, and listed in this table.
-You can also check out our online map, to see the location of new sites as well as existing parks and protected areas.
+Legal and survey work is needed to legally protect each site.
+As this work is completed, sites will be designated by Executive Council and listed in this table.
+You can also check out our interactive map to see the location of new sites as well as existing parks and protected areas.